fbpx

 High schoolers are more focused on the future than younger students.
 While young children do not think about graduation and college, high school students have begun to contemplate their lives after school—will they go to college?
 If so, where?
 What will they study there?
 What will they do with their lives?

 Whatever the rationale, you will find your high schooler possesses more focus than younger students.
-They take their course work more seriously, which means you won’t have as much head butting with them over why they should be studying.
+They take their coursework more seriously, so you won’t have as much head-butting with them over why they should study.

 4. Can Access Online Resources